HVAC issues cancel classes for two Kansas schools

 The McPherson district overnighted a repair part to the system in hopes of students returning to class on Wednesday.
 District officials are unsure at this time if they will be allowing students back tomorrow.

-The district’s superintendent, Shiloh Vincent, is hopeful a bond will pass in November that will allow around ten million dollars for HVAC renovations.
+The district’s superintendent, Shiloh Vincent, is hopeful a bond will pass in November that will allow around $10 million for HVAC renovations.
 A move he believes is needed as some of their system is still original from when the school was built in 1963.

 “The reality is we know that in the building, we have a study facility that has pointed out that we have a lot of equipment that needs to be replaced,” said Vincent.